martinkatamba/coding_challenge/README.md

 `- adding authentication using jwt`
 `- adding tests using pytest & httpx`
-`- adding extra type validation on email using pydantic` `- injecting envs better instead of puting them directly in code`
+`- adding extra type validation on email using pydantic` `- adding checks not to add user who already exits and giving a 409 status code as opposed to a 500` `- injecting envs better instead of puting them directly in code`